akka/alpakka-kafka/docs/src/main/paradox/testing-testcontainers.md

   scope=test
 }

-To ensure proper shutdown of all stages in every test, wrap your test code in [`assertAllStagesStopped`](https://doc.akka.io/api/akka/current/akka/stream/testkit/scaladsl/StreamTestKit$.html#assertAllStagesStopped).
+To ensure proper shutdown of all stages in every test, wrap your test code in @apidoc[assertAllStagesStopped]((javadsl|scaladsl).StreamTestKit$).
 This may interfere with the `stop-timeout` which delays shutdown for Alpakka Kafka consumers.
 You might need to configure a shorter timeout in your `application.conf` for tests.

 ### One cluster for all tests

-By mixing in `TestcontainersKafkaLike` the Kafka Docker cluster will be started before the first test and shut down after all tests are finished.
+By mixing in @scaladoc[TestcontainersKafkaLike](akka.kafka.testkit.scaladsl.TestcontainersKafkaLike) the Kafka Docker cluster will be started before the first test and shut down after all tests are finished.

 Scala
 : @@snip [snip](/tests/src/test/scala/akka/kafka/scaladsl/SpecBase.scala) { #testkit #testcontainers}